Daviancold/FoodBridge/README.md

 ## Level Of Achievement
 Apollo

+## Aim
+We wish to connect donors with surplus food to recipients who need it through a mobile app.
+However, due to time constraints, we will be focusing on the Android platform.

 ## Motivation
 The rising issue of food waste and food insecurity is what motivates us to develop the food donation app, FoodBridge.